toptechevangelist/awesome-platform-engineering/README.md

 - https://www.cycloid.io/platform-engineering cycloid :  Platform Engineering is DevOps with an action plan
 - https://cto.ai/platform  The platform for platform teams : Easily implement your vision for the perfect developer platform without having to build everything from scratch.
 We’re more than just a CI/CD pipeline.
 We’re an intelligent automation platform for all of your development workflows.
 - https://github.com/syntasso/kratix  Kratix is a framework for building Platform-as-a-Product
+- https://score.dev One easy way to configure all your workload.
+Everywhere.

 ## <span id="3">3.
 Conf/Event  会议/活动</span>